ChoiJiOne/2024/README.md

 # Tetris2D
-- `Tetris2D` is a project for developing a 2D Tetris game based on my engine.
+- `Tetris2D` is a project for developing a 2D tetris game.

 ## Support Platform
 - Windows 10/11 Home/Pro